 Do you find yourself standing in front of the mirror, wondering what happened to your skin?
-Maybe you’ve noticed new lines, or perhaps some puzzling dark spots seemed to have popped up overnight.
+Maybe you’ve noticed new lines, or perhaps some puzzling dark spots seem to have popped up overnight.

-Your skin has three main layers, and that middle layer, the dermis, is to blame for stretch marks.
+Your skin has three main layers, and the middle layer, the dermis, is to blame for stretch marks.
 Between healthy weight gain and an expanding bump, your skin needs to expand somewhat rapidly to accommodate your changing body.

-- Your mother had stretch marks during her pregnancy.
+- Your mother had stretch marks during her pregnancy

-- You gain weight rapidly during your pregnancy.
+- You gain weight rapidly during your pregnancy

-Minimizing the Appearance of Stretch Marks
+Minimizing the appearance of stretch marks

 Stretch marks are virtually impossible to prevent, especially if you have genetic relatives who donned the stripes during their pregnancies.